My Quiet Kitchen

 Oat Flour Tips - use store-bought oat flour, or make your own by blending rolled oats until finely ground.

-I recommend weighing the flour with an inexpensive kitchen scale for the best results (60 grams).
+I recommend weighing the flour with a kitchen scale for the best results (60 grams).
 If you don't have a scale, measure oat flour by lightly spooning it into the measuring cup, then leveling off the top.

 Estimated Nutrition (per serving)